-When it comes to motorized vehicles, I have to admit that my knowledge is limited.
+When it comes to motorised vehicles, I have to admit that my knowledge is limited.
 I mean, I can drive; but just as long as it’s not with manual transmission, and only if there’s no one else to do the job.
 Plus, if given the choice, I’d pick a bicycle over a car in almost any situation.
-On the other hand, I love road trips and I’m a pretty solid copilot and navigator.
+However, I do love road trips and I’m a pretty solid copilot and navigator.
 So I can understand the passion that some drivers have for their machines.

 This past weekend, I had the opportunity to witness this passion first-hand and at high level during Italy’s Mille Miglia, a classic race reserved only for historic cars that runs from Brescia to Rome and back.
 Dubbed as the world’s most beautiful car race, the route passes through some of Italy’s most stunning cities: Brescia, Verona, Vicenza, Padova, Ferrara, Spoleto, Siena, Florence, Bologna, Reggio Emilia, and Rome, among others.

-This year, the race began on May 17th in Brescia, stopping in Ferrara at the end of the day; the next morning, competitors headed to Rome, arriving at Castel Sant’Angelo.
-On Saturday May 19th, they left Rome for the last stretch of the race, which is probably the most intense; since they had to make it back to Brescia in one go.
+This year, the race began on May 17th in Brescia and stopping in Ferrara, at the end of the day.
+The next morning, competitors headed to Rome, arriving at Castel Sant’Angelo.
+On Saturday May 19th, they left Rome for the last stretch of the race, which is probably the most intense since they had to make it back to Brescia in one go.
 During the race, they covered a total of 1600 kilometers!
 There were 384 cars participating in this year’s edition with drivers coming from almost 30 countries.
 Most of the drivers were male, but there were also some female drivers and even all female teams.